OriolFilter/Elphelt/docs/Mu/Millia/Tech/Dead_Angle.md

 ## 6P

-> Useless
+!!! warniing "callout"

-You need to be as close of Millia as possible, and also need to _predict_ when Millia is going to press DA
+You need to _predict_ when Millia is going to press DA

 https://youtu.be/yzrZyKdcN2A